mindginative/mindginative.github.io/content/post/12-hours-hackathon-with-react.md

 <img src="/images/12-hours/v1.png" width="800" style="-webkit-box-shadow: 10px 10px 8px 0px rgba(156,156,156,0.27);-moz-box-shadow: 10px 10px 8px 0px rgba(156,156,156,0.27);box-shadow: 10px 10px 8px 0px rgba(156,156,156,0.27);">

-In the last few months I received cold calls and emails from various recruiters - locals and outside NZ.

-One thing I kept hearing as one of the requirements: `React`
+One thing I kept hearing as part of the requirements: `React`

-I don't have a production experience with React however IMHO if a developer has done a bit of JS development I don't think onboarding is rocket science plus if you think that your/their team is bad-ass then I'd pressume onboarding gets even a lot easier - fancy build, pair programming ? no?!
+I don't have a production experience with React, however, IMHO if a developer has done a bit of JS development in the past I don't think onboarding is rocket science.

 > At the end of the day, it's just JavaScript!